 The BC Innovation Council ("Council") is a new Crown agency of the Province of British Columbia, publicly launched in October of 2004, as a result of a merger between two prominent technology organizations; the Innovation and Science Council of BC and the Advanced Systems Institute of BC.
-As a Crown agency, the Council will operate under a future amendment of the Innovation and Science Council Act and report directly to the Minister of Small Business and Economic Development.
+As a Crown agency, the Council will operate under a future amendment of the Innovation and Science Council Act and report directly to the Minister of Advanced Education and Minister Responsible for Research and Technology.

 The Council's overarching vision is to be the province's lead organization that supports applied research and commercialization of science and technology to foster province-wide economic development.
-It serves as a one-stop point of access and support to high-technology companies, educational institutions, technology industry and awareness groups, federal science and technology agencies, and university research labs.
+It serves as a one-stop point of access and support to companies, educational institutions, technology industry and awareness groups, federal science and technology agencies, and university research labs.